 Most hypermobile people respond well to treatment, although they may take longer to heal, and most will not go on to experience further problems.
 Others, however, may only partially recover and go on to re-injure the same joint and/or other joints in the body.

 A hypermobile woman may be more likely to experience PGP owing to the already lax connective tissue supporting the pelvic joints but not every woman who has hypermobile joints will experience PGP.
 The hypermobility may increase the likelihood that one of the pelvic joints will move or get stuck in the wrong position, resulting in the asymmetrical movement which is central to PGP problems.

 However, the treatment follows the same principles with or without joint hypermobility.
 Please see our Treatment section for more information.

-If you are hypermobile and have PGP you are likely to respond well to manual therapy of the pelvic joints, though you may take longer to recover.
+If you are hypermobile and have PGP you are likely to respond well to manual therapy of the pelvic joints followed by a specific exercise programme when pain has reduced, though you may take longer to recover.
 If this is the case you may find information on our What to do if treatment is not helping, Emotional impact of PGP and Practical suggestions pages helpful.

 If you feel you may have an undiagnosed hypermobility syndrome you can contact one of the charities listed below for further information about the symptoms, diagnosis, treatment and management of hypermobility syndromes.